 - Kneel down on the leg that causes you pain, hang on to something stable to maintain your balance.

 - Tilt the pelvis forward as you tighten the muscles of the buttocks.

 - Then, lean to the side of the hip that hurts (for example, to the left if you’re kneeling on your right knee).

 - You should feel a stretch from the top of the hip bone.

 - Hold the stretch for 30 seconds and repeat once or twice.

 6. Listen to your body

 If you have arthritis or bursitis, you’ve probably noticed that exercise can help relieve your pain.
-However, when is it necessary to consider the hip pain as a sign to quit exercising or do some other activity?
+However, when is it necessary to consider hip pain as a sign to quit exercising or do some other activity?

 If your hip starts to hurt during a particular exercise and the pain remains for several hours or even days later, it’s a sign that your joints need to rest.
 It’s normal to feel some pain the day after exercising, but this should not persist or get worse.

 Preventing hip pain is simple.
 You only have to pay attention to your body and strengthen the muscles and joints.
-Hips are the support of your legs, so release the tensions and follow these simple tips in order to take good care of your hips.
+Hips are the support of your legs, so release the tensions and follow these simple tips to take good care of your hips.